rlancaste/kstars-on-osx-craft/README.md

 Warning:  As indicated above, Craft now must use its own internal version of QT.
 If you install a version of QT in ~/QT from their website it may cause problems as described above.
 Follow the setup instructions in the documents to get this all set up to work in QT Creator.

+### Editing KStars in XCode
+There is an option to create an XCode Project with this script.
+This is not the recommended method for editing KStars on OS X because it doesn't have some of the QT layout editing features present in QT Creator.
+However, XCode does have a number of code analysis features that are not present in QT Creator.
+So it is provided here both for convenience and for additional functionality.

 ### Submitting any changes you make in KStars

 Let's say you made some change that was totally awesome or made some significant improvement and you want to submit it.